 Midge – a term properly applied to the small Dipterans that trout feed on.
 Many people call them gnats.
 Adult’s appearance is similar to mosquitoes.
 Midges have two wings that lie in a flat “V” shape over the back when at rest.
 They are also known as “the fly fisher’s curse” because of their small size and trout’s affinity to feeding upon them.
 The term “midge” is sometimes loosely applied (and incorrectly so) when referring to small mayflies.

 Monofilament – a clear, supple nylon filament used in all types of fishing that is available in many breaking strengths (see breaking strength) and diameters.

 Nail Knot– the method used to attach a leader or butt section of monofilament to the fly line, and of attaching the backing to the fly line; most commonly tied using a small diameter tube rather than a nail.

 Narrow Loop – the term that describes what the fly line should look like as it travels through the air; a narrow loop can best be described as the letter “U” turned on its side; it is formed by using a narrowcasting arc.

 Needle Nail Knot – same as the nail knot except that the leader or backing is run up through the center of the fly line for 3/16 to 3/8 inch, then out through the side of the fly line before the nail knot is tied; this allows the backing or the leader to come out the center of the fly line rather than along the side of it as in the nail knot.

-Nymph – An underwater stage of aquatic insect.
+Nymph – What do trout eat?
+An underwater stage of aquatic insect.
 It is an important source for all varieties of warmwater and coldwater fish.